 Medicine Bow-Routt Nfs & Thunder Basin Ng

 Tie City Campground is comprised of 17 campsites in a single tear-drop loop.
-Some sites are nestled in a dense grove of aspen, fir and spruce, others are in a grassy meadow.
+Some sites are nestled in a dense grove of aspen, fir, and spruce while others are in a grassy meadow.

-Tie City Campground has sites able to accommodate tents, trailers and RVs.
+Tie City Campground has sites able to accommodate tents, trailers, and RVs.
 Sites are equipped with picnic tables and campfire rings.
-The campground also offers vault toilets, trash receptacles, and potable water.
+The campground also offers vault toilets, trash collection, and a water handpump.
+No electrical hook-ups, water hook-ups, or black water hook-ups are available.

 The Medicine Bow-Routt National Forests and Thunder Basin National Grassland encompasses nearly 3 million acres from central and northeastern Wyoming to north-central Colorado.